 Although you can transfer Chase Ultimate Rewards to United to book United flights, you can save points by booking the exact same flight with Singapore Airlines KrisFlyer program.
 This is subject to availability.
 United does not make every award ticket that is bookable with United miles available to partners such as Singapore Airlines.

 The official policy is that Singapore Airlines will not hold award tickets, but I have personal experience of putting tickets on hold by calling Singapore Airlines.
 The tickets were held for 2 days.
 Since Ultimate Rewards and Membership Rewards transfers to Singapore Airlines are usually immediate, this probably is not necessary.

 How to book United flights with Singapore Airlines KrisFlyer miles

 Alaska Airlines is a non-alliance partner of Singapore Airlines.
 Instead of the Star Alliance award chart, Singapore has a separate award chart for redemptions on flights operated by Alaska Airlines.

 Depending on your departure city, the cost is only 12,000-12,500 Singapore Airlines KrisFlyer miles each way.
 At first glance, this award chart seems great.
 Zone 3 (Texas) to Zone 5 (Hawaii) prices at 12,500 miles.
 But the catch is that this works like British Airways in that you’re charged per segment.
 If nonstop flights from DFW to Hawaii were available on Alaska Airlines, that would be great!
 But the reality is that from DFW, you’re looking at 2 or 3 segments each way.

 If you live in a city with nonstop flights to Hawaii on Alaska Airlines, this is one of the cheapest redemption options available!
-These cities include Los Angelos, San Francisco, Portland, Seattle, and San Diego.
+These cities include Los Angelos, San Francisco, Portland, Seattle, San Jose, and San Diego.
 If you do not live in a city with nonstop flights, it could be worth booking a positioning flight to an airport that does have direct Alaska Airlines flights to Hawaii (you would need to look at the paid fares and do a little cents per point math to see if it’s worth it).

 How to book Alaska Airlines Flights with Singapore Airlines Krisflyer miles